-This surface treatment provides structural reinforcement on arterial and collector roads in urban and rural areas.
+This surface treatment is for structural reinforcement on arterial and collector roads in both urban and rural areas.
 The depth of an overlay is between 1 and 4 inches.
-Surface defects and irregularities are repaired prior to adding a 1- to 4-inch layer of asphalt.
-There are significant driving delays.
+Surface defects and irregularities are repaired prior to adding a new layer of asphalt.

 This surface treatment is applied to access and subdivision roads in urban areas to prevent moisture from infiltrating the subgrade.
 These roads are structurally sound and do not need reinforcement.